MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - Typography

-    The main fonts used throughout the site are 'Tillana' and 'Skranji', with Sans Serif as the fallback font in case for any reason these fonts aren't being imported into the site correctly.
+    The main fonts used throughout the site are 'Tillana' and 'Skranji', with Sans Serif as the fallback font in case, for any reason, these fonts aren't being imported into the site correctly.
 Both were chosen for how they resemble and complement the lettering style of the Ritual Effect logo.

 - Imagery